maccarlton25/course-planner/README.md

 ## Project Overview

 UNC Schedule Planner is a tool aimed to simplify the course selection process for Computer Science students at UNC Chapel Hill.

 This project was built on a MERN (MongoDB, Express, React, Node.js) stack.

-Below we will document the components of this project:
+The front end and back end are hosted separately using Heroku.

+Current course data and user data are stored using MongoDB Atlas.

 ## Key Features